About Our Church

 they assure that this congregation continues to grow and thrive.

 Lindsey is a self-proclaimed nerd who enjoys life’s simple pleasures: hammocks, a good book, playing outside, Vietnamese iced coffee, laughing until it hurts, kayaking, board games, ice cream, and writing liturgy.
-Before being called to serve as the Associate Pastor of Formation and Justice at First Pres in March of 2021, she served as Co-Pastor of Forest Hills Presbyterian Church in High Point, NC.
+Before being called to serve at First Pres in March of 2021, she served as Co-Pastor of Forest Hills Presbyterian Church in High Point, NC.

 She was born and raised in Greensboro, NC, and is an alum of Elon University (B.A., 2009) and Wake Forest University (M.Div.
 2016).
 Her faith journey has been rather ecumenical (ask her about it sometime), so she has served as a lay leader and staff person in a few denominational traditions.
 She also taught high school English for four years (and loved it!) before going to divinity school.
 These experiences have taught her the value of curiosity and openness, humility and playfulness.